 Magazine space is limited and we can only allow two photos per branch and ladies auxiliary per issue.
-If more than two are received from one branch, magazine staff will choose the better photos and use the information from the other photos as news only.
-The unused photos will be returned to the command correspondent.
+If more than two are received from one branch, magazine staff will choose the ones submitted first, or the one with the better photos and use the information from the other photos as news only.

 If there are no news or photo submissions from a particular command, then no space will be provided to that command.

 Magazine staff are always ready to explain the news policy, and will act as quickly as possible to rectify mistakes or to provide an explanation regarding the rejection of a news item or photo.